zchyde/brooklinebooksmith.com/_drafts/blind-date-with-a-book-roundup.md

   - null
 ---

 Blind Date with a Book was a resounding success in the Kidsmith!
-We want to thank all of you who participated, whether you came in and nabbed yourself a date, or blew up our twitter with likes and retweets! (haven't seen the Kidsmith twitter? check it out over here&nbsp;[Brookline Kidsmith](https://twitter.com/kidsmithbooks))
+We want to thank all of you who participated, whether you came in and nabbed yourself a date, or blew up our twitter with likes and re-tweets! (haven't seen the Kidsmith twitter? check it out over here&nbsp;[Brookline Kidsmith](https://twitter.com/kidsmithbooks))

+&nbsp;

 ---